 7. Salsa from Canned Tomatoes – For those who don’t have time to chop up tomatoes

 8. Spinach Dip – Dips are indeed a quick and easy homemade item

 9. Granola Bars – A tasty alternative to store bought granola bars

 10. Flavored Rice – There’s no need for a mix from the store

 How About You?

-Do you have any favorite “Worth It” homemade foods ~ or ~ reasons why you think some foods are just “Not Worth It” ?
-I’d love to hear from you!
+Do you have any favorite “Worth It” homemade foods, or reasons why you think some foods are just “Not Worth It” ?
+I’d love to hear your comments!